yerosanb/bitbucket/README.md

 ### 1. Clone the Repository

-clone the project
-run on visual studio
+clone the project and then run on visual studio and test the project by sending data to endpoint
-take the endpoint
-test by inserting data